The Pharmacy Care section is a sponsored resource, however, the sponsor has no influence over the content, which is editorially independent.

 [PRESCRIPTION ONLY]

-NSAIDs can provide good pain relief in osteoarthritis but they are not suitable for everyone.
-Check with your pharmacist before taking NSAIDs if you:
+NSAIDs can provide good pain relief in osteoarthritis.
+They have been shown to be equal to and often better than paracetamol for relief of osteoarthritis pain, but NSAIDs are not suitable for everyone.
+Health professionals only recommend NSAIDs if you are at low risk of side effects.
+Check with your doctor or pharmacist before taking NSAIDs if you:

 Sometimes NSAIDs can cause side effects.
 It is important to take these products with a glass of water and food to minimise heartburn.
 If you develop indigestion, or unusual or increased bleeding or bruising, stop taking them and talk to your pharmacist.